If you’re looking for alcohol and drug rehab programs in Massachusetts, the following reviews may be useful in helping you choose the right treatment.

 Blue Cross Blue Shield of Massachusetts supports Massachusetts residents struggling with a substance use disorder.
 Drug and alcohol addiction treatment services through Blue Cross Blue Shield of Massachusetts may include outpatient therapy, intensive outpatient programs, partial hospital treatment, detox, and rehab or acute residential treatment.1

-You can verify your benefits coverage instantly or contact a Team Blue Care Manager at Blue Cross Blue Shield of Massachusetts who can help you understand your treatment choices, coverage, and support.
+You can contact a Team Blue Care Manager at Blue Cross Blue Shield of Massachusetts who can help you understand your treatment choices, coverage, and support.